How Pick My Postcode works

 We've created Pick My Postcode to be as fun and as simple to enter as possible.
 The rules below describe how to play.
 However, if you have any questions at all about how it works - or about the Pick My Postcode terms and conditions - do get in touch and we'll be happy to help!

 You might be wondering how we can give away money for free.
-It's simple really.
-The ads, offers and surveys on the site pay for the lottery prizes that we give away every day.
-A bit like ads in a free newspaper.
+It’s simple really.
+The ads, surveys and offers from other brands that feature on our site pay for the prizes, a bit like ads in a free newspaper.
+This means that the more offers you complete or surveys you answer the more we can give back to you in bonuses and prizes!
 Our lottery is free and always will be!

 What if I win?